-- 2. Information activities focus on influencing human behaviour.
+- "Non-kinetic" effectors are different in their characteristics from traditional "kinetic" effectors.
+This allows the targeting board to choose from a broad pool of capabilities the most suitable effector for a specific target. - Information activities focus on influencing human behaviour.
 This makes possible a direct desired effect on the conflict triangle.
-Combined with an integrated planning and targeting process on brigade, division, and operational level, this will lead to synchronized activities and effects in all three dimensions. - 3.
-Targeting can be an integrating process to enhance the cohesion between the 10 Armoured Division, its brigades, and higher-level formations (e.g., corps and NATO JFHQ).
+Combined with an integrated planning and targeting process on brigade, division, and operational level, this will lead to synchronized activities and effects in all three dimensions. - Targeting can be an integrating process to enhance the cohesion between the 10 Armoured Division, its brigades, and higher-level formations (e.g., corps and NATO JFHQ).
+It is the easiest and most promising way to integrate information activities into combined arms.